kalendar/gentext_studio/ROADMAP.md

 **Initial Instructor Tools**
 - Select a combination of content and activity and receive a URL students can use to bypass the TOC-TOP views and go straight to the chat
-- See an OELM-generated synthesis of student conversations for a given chapter, in order to adapt outside-of-OELM (OOO) instruction according to students’ understanding
+- See an OELM-generated synthesis of student conversations for a given chapter, in order to adapt outside-of-OELM instruction according to students’ understanding

 ## 💡 Ideas & Community Wishlist
 Suggest new feature ideas in [Discussions](/discussions)!